-If you feel this program is right for you, please fill out our interest survey and we may invite you to apply to the program!
+The Rural Teaching Residency is a highly selective program, though anyone who is interested may apply.
+If you feel this program is right for you, please contact us and we may invite you to apply to the program!

-In the last year of the program, candidates will pair up with seasoned mentors for their student teaching experience.
+In the last year of their programs, candidates will pair up with seasoned mentors for their student teaching experience.
 Master teachers are selected by principals and FHSU placement personnel to guide candidates in the final phase of their pre-service experience.